 Tips and Strategies for Critical Reading

 Beyond practicing your reading efficiency, you can use some other strategies as you answer the questions and prep for this section.
-The age-old trick of process of elimination should still be useful on the new SAT.
-A new and perhaps unexpected strategy for prep is answering ACT Science questions.
+The age-old trick of process of elimination is alwayse useful.
+An unexpected preparation strategy is to practice answering ACT Science questions.
 Read on for a few more useful strategies that will help you do your best on SAT Reading.

 Look to Eliminate Wrong Answers